 Authorities: 2 dead after train hits vehicle in Indiana

 EDINBURGH, Ind.
-(AP) — Authorities say a train collided with an SUV at a railroad crossing in central Indiana, killing two people and seriously injuring a third.
+(AP) — Authorities say a train collided with a vehicle at a railroad crossing in central Indiana, killing two people and seriously injuring a third.

-Indiana State Police say collision late Monday near Edinburgh killed the SUV's driver, 30-year-old Joshua Kelso of Cloverdale, and a back seat passenger, 20-year-old Justice Llewellyn of Franklin.
-They say a front seat passenger, 26-year-old Myranda Akers, was ejected from the SUV and taken to an Indianapolis hospital.
+The (Columbus) Republic reports the collision happened late Monday in Bartholomew County near Edinburgh and Indiana State Police are involved in the investigation.
+The county sheriff's department says the injured person was taken by helicopter to a hospital for treatment.

-Police say Kelso disregarded a stop sign and drove into the path of a train consisting only of two engines.
-The train collided with the driver's side of the SUV and pushed it down the tracks before it left the tracks and rolled over.
+WXIN-TV reports the two people who died and the other injured person all were in the vehicle.
+It wasn't immediately known why the vehicle was on the train tracks.

 View Comments